TeamPutterworth/118Project/README.md

 # Directory Structure
 Organization of the directory should be maintained to follow these general rules:
-* Drivers for various peripherals (drivers and sensors) are located in the Drivers folder.
+* Drivers for various peripherals (actuators and sensors) are located in the Drivers folder.
 * Services for synchronous sampling and motor control in the services folder.
 * EventCheckers for beacon, track wire, and bump detection in the EventCheckers folder.